Beyond Inserting: Learning Identity Embedding for Semantic-Fidelity Personalized Diffusion Generation: Experiments

 \textbf{Attention Loss.} We thoroughly investigate three options for face-wise attention loss.
-The option $\#1$ only regularizes on the $V*$ token and the option $\#2$ regularizes the prompt-length tokens.
-As shown in Fig.~\ref{ablation_attention_loss}, option $\#1$ effects the other concept embeddings in the T2I model, which results in non-ID concepts that cannot be generated, such as sunglasses.
-Although the option $\#2$ can reduce the influence of too much ID attention, the activation region of $V*$ still disrupts regions beyond its scope, which can be seen in the corners of the feature activation map for $V*$.
+The option $\#1$ only regularizes on the $V^*$ token and the option $\#2$ regularizes the prompt-length tokens.
+As shown in Fig.~\ref{ablation_attention_loss}, option $\#1$ affects the other concept embeddings in the T2I model, which results in non-ID concepts cannot be generated, such as sunglasses.
+Although the option $\#2$ can reduce the influence of too much ID attention, the activation region of $V^*$ still disrupts regions beyond its scope, which can be seen in the corners of the feature activation map for $V^*$.
 Our final adopted option is $\#3$, which calculates the attention loss among the whole text attention maps generated by each token.
 This option prevents the learned token from overfitting to other regions and only focus on the face region.
+Drawn from Tab.~\ref{ablation}, as more tokens are token into the attention loss regularization, the prompt score rises.
+We think the reason lies in two perspective: (1) The regularization on the $V^*$ token ensures it to focus on face region and prevents it from disturb the other concepts; (2) The regularization applied to all other tokens serves as an additional penalty, preserving their ability to implicitly disentangle the $V^*$ token from the rest of the tokens.
+Our loss strategy only addresses the attention overfitting, improving the ID accuracy and interactivity with other concepts, but the manipulation capacity for the high text2image alignment and diversity still needs to be improved by us and other diffusion-based generative model researchers.

-\textbf{The Number of K-V Pairs.} As shown in Fig.~\ref{ablation_kv_split}, we explore the influence of K-V pair numbers.
+\textbf{The Number of K-V Feature Pairs.} As shown in Fig.~\ref{ablation_kv_split}, we explore the influence of K-V pair numbers.
 When using only one pair of K-V, the learned ID-related tokens fail to maintain good ID accuracy and interact with other complex concepts and attributes.
 However, adopting too many K-V pairs (e.g., 10 pairs) fails to bring significant improvements of diversity or quality, and this is no doubt a huge computational burden.
-In our method, we select 5 K-V pairs, which balances the trade-off of representing capacity and computation.
+In our method, we select 5 K-V pairs, which balance the trade-off of representing capacity and computation.
+As shown in Tab.~\ref{ablation}, the Prompt and identity scores of setting 1 K-V with option $\#3$ are lower than 5 K-V with option $\#3$ and 10 K-V with option $\# 3$.
+While the 10 K-V with option $\#3$ shows the same prompt score compared to 5 K-V with option $\#3$, it exhibits lower identity similarity.